Why even go to church?

 Salvationists believe that once we have entered into a relationship with God, our lives become his temple, and so we must try to adopt a lifestyle that is beneficial to our well-being.
 Body, mind and soul are closely interrelated and what has an adverse effect on one may well affect the other.
 1 Corinthians 6:19-20 says: Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honour God with your bodies.

-The misery and poverty of London's East End, which was often exacerbated by excessive drinking, led the Army's Founders to regard drink as a social evil.
+The misery and poverty of London's East End, which was often exacerbated by excessive drinking, led the Army's Founders to regard drink as a rot cause to many social problems.
 They believed in abstinence from alcohol because abstinence rather than moderation seemed to them to be the most effective answer to the tragedies caused by drunkenness and alcoholism.

 Today, tragedies caused through excessive drinking are no less in evidence, and the Army feels it would be hypocritical to come alongside and try to help in such situations unless its own members practised abstinence from that which was the root cause of these problems.